tbrondani/aws-cloud-challenge/baby-steps/readme.md

 `6.Enter a passphrase if desired`<br>
 `7.Click the "Save private key" button to save the private key, and "Save public key" to save the public key.`<br>

+# Task 4

+Access the instance and install apache, modify the default apache page to say "I did it".